stuartsierra/component/README.md

 ```

 It doesn't matter *when* you associate dependency metadata on a
-component.
-If you know the names of all the components in your system
+component, as long as it happens before you call `start`.
+If you know
-in advance, you could choose add the metadata in the component's
+the names of all the components in your system in advance, you could
-constructor:
+choose to add the metadata in the component's constructor:

 ```clojure
 (defrecord AnotherComponent [component-a component-b])